 Even if your spouse tried to “prepare you” (my husband assured me that he would only be gone four weeks out of the year to work on the farm – oh, the irony), it’s hard to prepare for something that you’ve never experienced.
 Whether you’re a military wife, married to a police officer who works odd shifts, the wife of a firefighter who works 24-hour shifts, or have a spouse who travels for extended periods, it’s hard to “prepare” for the loneliness.

 Loneliness stinks.
 It’s not fun.
-It’s not easy dragging your kids here, there, and everywhere, all while explaining that Daddy won’t be home until after they’re in bed.
+It’s not easy dragging your kids here, there, and everywhere, all while explaining that Daddy won’t be home until after they’re in bed, the next day, or even in six months.

 1. Only do what you can handle by yourself

 I make this mistake more often than I care to admit.
 I’m always signing the kids up for swim lessons or t-ball, in addition to carting them around for their allergy shots and everything else.